Glatzli/model_comparison_codes/README.md

 ToDo:
 - add wind speed & dir calculation to read in's
+- add "with units function" or add them before plotting with MetPy again?
 - which measure for humidity?
 - sensitivity of HATPRO pot temp calc: raso p & model p: 0.5 K diff! => No diff!
   	Radiosonde-data: interpolated to staggered vals